Sadegh-Moayedizadeh/shopping-cart/README.md

 super-user functionalities could also be nice.
 We could also have a pg-admin interface for super-users who are not necessarily familiar with the code.
-We could manage the dependencies with ``poetry``, we could have a ``config.py`` file, we could have used some kind of message queue, and so on.
+We could manage the dependencies with ``poetry``, we could have a ``config.py`` file, we could have used some kind of message queue, we could provide some logging facility, and so on.